- Details

 Location: Hecla Portland Cement Company, Bay City, MI

-Hecla Cement Works Bay City MI1901 - 1912.
-The Hecla Portland Cement Company was located on the Lower Saginaw River, at the east end of what is now Wilder Road in north Bay City.
+From 1901 until 1912, the Hecla Portland Cement Company was located on the Lower Saginaw River, at the east end of what is now Wilder Road in north Bay City.

 This cement works was organized in 1901 by Julius Stroh (of Detroit's Stroh Brewery Company) and other Detroit investors.
-They built a large cement plant along the Saginaw River and a railroad from the cement works westward to bring coal, marl and other products into the plant.
+They built a large cement plant along the Saginaw River and a railroad from the cement works west to bring coal, marl and other products into the plant.

 Notes